 - Lipid: The outermost lipid, or oil, layer is responsible for keeping the tear film from evaporating.

 If one of these three key components is insufficient, it will likely lead to dry eye syndrome.
 In fact, one of the most common types of dry eye occurs when the outermost lipid layer is insufficient.
 This is called evaporative dry eye syndrome.
 Evaporative dry eye syndrome is caused by meibomian gland dysfunction and is often accompanied by blepharitis.
 The meibomian gland is responsible for the creation of the lipid layer.

 Dry eye syndrome symptoms are fairly straightforward.
 If you are experiencing these symptoms, you may have dry eye syndrome:

 The frequency of these symptoms may also play a role in your dry eye diagnosis.

 Dry Eye Treatments

 Dry eye treatment usually begins with over-the-counter eye drops.
 These artificial tears can be extremely helpful for people with mild dry eye symptoms to go through their daily lives comfortably.
 In more advanced cases, artificial tears on their own will not be enough.
-More long-term solutions like punctal plugs and LipiFlow are also available.
+More long-term solutions like punctal plugs, Restasis, and Xiidra are also available.
 Dr. Varanelli can talk to you about newer therapies such as autologous serum eye drops or amniotic membranes where he has had significant success with long-term dry eye patients.

 If you are dealing with frustrating dry eye symptoms in the Warren and Macomb Township areas, be sure to contact us today!
 Our dry eye syndrome experts are happy to help.
 If you’re looking for relief from annoying symptoms, look no further than Simone Eye Center!